nickemma/Meridian/docs/ARCHITECTURE.md

 | 5 | 3 | 2 |
 | 7 | 4 | 3 |

-During a partition, the majority partition continues serving strong consistency reads and writes.
+During a partition, the majority partition continues serving strong reads and writes.
 The minority partition:
-- **Strong reads/writes:** rejected — the minority cannot reach quorum
+- **Strong secret reads/writes:** rejected — `QUORUM_UNAVAILABLE`
-- **Eventual reads:** served from local state — stale but available
+- **Eventual reads:** served from local state — stale but available, with `STALE_READ: true`
-- **Causal reads:** served if the client's vector clock is satisfied by local state
+- **Lease validation:** expired leases are rejected even on the eventual path (expiry is committed through Raft before taking effect)
+- **Policy evaluation:** runs against the local policy version; a policy update committed during a partition is not visible to the minority until healing

-This is CAP theorem in operation.
-Meridian does not hide the partition from clients — it returns explicit error codes on the strong consistency path when quorum is unreachable, and returns stale data with a `STALE_READ` flag on the eventual path.
-The client knows what kind of data it is getting.
+Meridian does not hide the partition from clients.
+Explicit error codes on the strong path.
+Explicit staleness flags on the eventual path.
+The client knows exactly what kind of data it is getting.

 ---